RaphGL/raphgl.github.io/content/blog/godot-with-nvim.md

 ---
-title: "Setting up NeoVim for Godot"
+title: Setting up NeoVim for Godot
 date: 2022-09-23T13:28:10-01:00
-tags: [Neovim, Godot, Game Dev]
 ---

 Recently I've been using Godot a bit to mess around with game development and I wanted to have autocompletion working with CoC.
 I looked around and there were no extensions for the Godot LSP.
 So, to use Godot with NeoVim I just had to connect to their LSP.